Chevrolet Silverado: Chevrolet Silverado HD

-Chevrolet released three all-new 2020 Silverado models, including the Silverado 2500 HD and 3500 HD, in 2019.
-Chevrolet debuted the truck at GM's Flint, Michigan plant on February 5, 2019.
+Chevrolet released three new 2020 Silverado models, including the Silverado 2500 HD and 3500 HD, in 2019.
+Chevrolet debuted the truck at GM's Flint Truck Assembly plant on February 5, 2019.
 The trucks had made their arrival at the dealerships in the late summer of 2019.

 Payload and towing

-The 2020 Silverado 3500 HD can tow up to 35500 lb in a regular cab dual rear wheel configuration with the Duramax 6.6L L5P turbodiesel V8 engine.
+The 2020 Silverado 3500 HD can tow up to 35500 lb in a regular cab, dual rear wheel configuration with the Duramax 6.6L L5P turbodiesel V8 engine.

 GMC Sierra

 The fifth-generation GMC Sierra was unveiled in Detroit on March 1, 2018.
 The Sierra 1500 differentiates itself from its Chevrolet Silverado 1500 counterpart by offering unique features, such as a two-piece tailgate, a pickup bed constructed from carbon fiber, a 3 × 7 in multi-color head-up display, a rearview mirror backup camera system, and a luxury Denali trim level.
 The Sierra 1500 also features its own distinct exterior styling, though interior styling is similar to that of the Chevrolet Silverado 1500.

-There are six functions of GMC Sierra's Multi-Pro Tailgate including a primary tailgate load stop for large items.
+There are six functions of GMC Sierra's Multi-Pro Tailgate, including a primary tailgate load stop for large items.
 Its inner tailgate can be a load stopper, a full-width step, and a work area by dropping down the load stop or provide easy access to the bed just by folding down the inner tailgate.

 Powertrains include improved versions of the current 5.3-liter and 6.2-liter EcoTec3 V8 gasoline engines, as well as the same 3.0-liter Duramax turbocharged diesel I6 engine that is also available in the 2019 Chevrolet Silverado 1500.
 An all-new, ten-speed automatic transmission comes as standard equipment on gasoline-powered Sierra 1500 models.
 Availability of the previous 4.3-liter EcoTec3 V6 gasoline engine was not announced at launch.

 All trim levels included a next-generation touch screen infotainment system with Apple CarPlay and Android Auto, Bluetooth for hands-free calling and wireless audio streaming via A2DP, power windows and door locks (on Double and Crew Cab models), air conditioning, and a rearview backup camera system.
 Additional features available on select trim levels included GPS navigation, SiriusXM Satellite Radio and Travel Link, OnStar with 4G LTE in-vehicle Wi-Fi, a Bose premium audio system with seven speakers, keyless access and push-button start, a remote starter system, heated and ventilated luxury leather-trimmed seating surfaces, a heated leather-wrapped steering wheel, driver-assist technologies, a multi-angle camera system, and heated rear seats.

 The 2019 GMC Sierra went on sale in September 2018 as an early 2019 model year vehicle at GMC dealerships nationwide.
-The Sierra 1500 has been planned to launch in Australia and New Zealand in the third quarter of 2024 and assembled in GMSV Australia RHD Conversion.
+The Sierra 1500 was planned to launch in Australia and New Zealand in the third quarter of 2024 and assembled at GMSV Australia RHD Conversion.